hexagram30/dice/README.md

 :running
 ```

-Now we can use the system-based API:
+Now we can use the system-based `random` API:

 ```clj
 [hxgm30.dice.repl] λ=> (random/int (system))